Ready 2 Rumble Boxing: Round 2: Reception

 Da bomb mom of GameZone gave the PlayStation 2 version a perfect ten score and said that it was "one of those rare cases where it crosses so many lines of game genres.
 Whether you are a sports fan or challenge and skill, this is one game that will deliver on all fronts."
-Later, however, Michael Lafferty gave the Game Boy Color version 7.5 out of 10 and said that it was "more reflexive than cerebral, but still a lot of fun."
+Later, however, Michael Lafferty gave the Game Boy Advance version 7.5 out of 10 and said that it was "more reflexive than cerebral, but still a lot of fun."

+Dan Elekro of GamePro said that the Dreamcast version "isn't a major leap forward from last year's ring rocker, but the championship mode has evolved enough to make it worth considering for a purchase."
+Four-Eyed Dragon said of the PlayStation 2 version in one review, "If you're craving a nonheavy, nonstrategic PS2 brawler, Ready 2 Rumble should be your first contender: It contains all the right elements for just having a lot of fun."
+In another GamePro review, Human Tornado called the same PS2 version "a great sequel to what was one of the best Dreamcast games to date.
+On the PlayStation 2, this arcade boxing game really shines.
+The wild characters are hilarious, the gameplay is incredibly fun, and the graphics are excellent.
+Midway scores a KO in Round 2."
+However, Uncle Dust later said of the Game Boy Advance version, "This mediocre conversion is better than the last Game Boy effort, providing gamers with fairly short-lived button-mashing fun."

-The PlayStation 2 version was a finalist for the "Console Fighting Game of the Year" award at the Academy of Interactive Arts & Sciences' 4th Annual Interactive Achievement Awards, which went to Dead or Alive 2.
+The PlayStation 2 version was a nominee for the "Console Fighting" award at the Academy of Interactive Arts & Sciences' 4th Annual Interactive Achievement Awards, which ultimately was given to Dead or Alive 2.

+The Dreamcast version of the game ranked 7th on NPD's list of Top Titles by units during the period from October 29 to November 11, 2000.